-On November 18, 2015, the Company further amended the existing Credit Agreement with HSBC Bank Canada ("HSBC"), Alberta Treasury Branches ("ATB") and RBC, with HSBC acting as administrative agent to the Credit Agreement.
-The revised Credit Agreement provides the Company with a \$250 million revolving operating facility that may be used for general corporate purposes, including repayment of existing indebtedness, funding working capital requirements, capital expenditures and financing acquisitions.
-Fees and interest on borrowings under the Credit Agreement are subject to a pricing grid whereby the pricing level is determined by the leverage ratio.
-As at December 31, 2015, the Company is in the first of five tiers of the pricing grid, with the first tier providing interest rates of HSBC's prime rate plus 2.00% (4.70% at December 31, 2014).
-Amounts drawn under the Credit Agreement as at December 31, 2015 are due May 22, 2018 and may be extended annually for an additional 364 days at the request of the Company and upon approval by the lenders.
-The Credit Agreement is collateralized by all of the present and future assets of Holdings and all of its subsidiaries.
-As part of a priority agreement signed by HSBC, Scotiabank, VCCI, BMW Financial, and the Company, the collateral for the Credit Agreement excludes all new, used and demo inventory financed with Scotiabank, CIBC, VCCI, RBC and BMW Financial revolving floorplan facilities.
+On March 16, 2017, the Company, through its wholly owned subsidiary, Holdings, executed an Amended and Restated Credit Agreement with HSBC Bank Canada ("HSBC"), Alberta Treasury Branches ("ATB"), and RBC, with HSBC acting as administrative agent to the Credit Agreement.
+The Credit Agreement provides the Company with a \$250 million revolving operating facility that may be used for general corporate purposes, including repayment of existing indebtedness, funding working capital requirements, capital expenditures and financing acquisitions.

+Fees and interest on borrowings under the Credit Agreement are subject to a pricing grid whereby the pricing level is determined by the Adjusted Total Leverage Ratio.
+As at December 31, 2016, the Company was in the first of five tiers of the pricing grid, with the first tier providing interest rates of HSBC's prime rate plus 2.00% (4.70% at December 31, 2016).
+Amounts drawn under the Credit Agreement as at December 31, 2016 were due May 22, 2018.

+The Credit Agreement is collateralized by all of the present and future assets of Holdings and all of its material subsidiaries.
+As part of priority agreements signed by HSBC, Scotiabank, VCCI, BMW Financial, and the Company, the collateral for the Credit Agreement excludes all new, used and demonstrator inventory financed with Scotiabank, CIBC, VCCI, RBC, BMW Financial and TD revolving floorplan facilities.
+The material subsidiaries include those subsidiaries of Holdings whose total assets constitute more than 5% of the consolidated assets of Holdings or whose total EBITDA constitutes more than 5% of the consolidated EBITDA of Holdings.
+Notwithstanding the foregoing, AutoCanada must designate the necessary number of subsidiaries to be a material subsidiary, such that the total assets of all material subsidiaries would constitute more than 80% of the total consolidated assets of Holdings and the total EBITDA of all material subsidiaries would exceed 80% of the consolidated EBITDA of Holdings for the preceding four consecutive fiscal quarters.

+The total amount available for borrowing under the Credit Facility is subject to a borrowing base restriction calculated by reference to, among other things, the value of collateralized eligible assets, including cash, accounts receivable, and inventory as well as collateralized real estate